What Are 72(t) SEPPs?

 We believe our clients appreciate this approach.

-“In my initial call, after some questions, Rob explained there was an easier way for me to access my retirement accounts that didn’t require using his service to create a SEPP plan.
+“In my initial call, after some questions, Rob explained there was an easier way for me to access my 401(k) accounts that didn’t require using his service to create a 72(t) SEPP plan.
 He steered me to another resource to solve my problem.
 I appreciate his focus on service.”

 Tony R